confluentinc/librdkafka/INTRODUCTION.md

  * `RD_KAFKA_MSG_STATUS_NOT_PERSISTED` - the message has never
    been transmitted to the broker, or failed with an error indicating it was not written to the log.
-   Application retry will not risk duplication.
+   Application retry will risk ordering, but not duplication.
  * `RD_KAFKA_MSG_STATUS_POSSIBLY_PERSISTED` - the message was transmitted
    to the broker, but no acknowledgement was received.
-   Application retry will risk duplication.
+   Application retry will risk ordering and duplication.
  * `RD_KAFKA_MSG_STATUS_PERSISTED` - the message was written to the log by the broker and fully acknowledged.
    No reason for application to retry.